sandeeptalabathula/queen-casperjs_starter_kit/README.md

-# queenjs
+# Queen
-Queenjs is functional automation framework based on libraries Casperjs on nodejs.
+Queen is a javascript based functional automation framework based on libraries Casperjs runs on nodejs.
+//Detailed documentation is in progress..